The non-dairy artisanal delights of raw nut cheeses

 Raw nut cheeses have high nutritional value, with no wasted calories.
 For example, almonds provide protein, fiber, and healthy fats, plus they are packed with vitamins and minerals.
 Because the nuts are unheated in raw cheeses, they are also loaded with live enzymes.

 Another answer to “Why raw nut cheese?” is that this is something you can try at home.
 Many nut cheeses are easy to make, and there are many ways to experiment with and personalize the recipes.
-Chef Heather teaches raw food “uncooking” classes at Whole Foods Markets around the Bay Area as well as at Café Gratitude.
+Chef Heather teaches raw food “uncooking” classes around the Bay Area.
 In her breezy and entertaining style, she demonstrates numerous recipes over the course of a two-hour session.
 As a foodie born and raised in Oakland, Heather has watched the fresh food movement grow here.
 “I see raw foods as delicious and ambitious—bursting with flavor and color,” she says.

 Looking around the East Bay to see how the cheeses play in restaurant settings, I found them adding substance to the beautiful, design-y plates at Encuentro Café and Wine Bar in Oakland’s Jack London Square.
 Lacey Sher, executive chef and proprietor at Encuentro, was a student at the Natural Gourmet Institute in New York City, and has also studied with leading raw-food chefs like celebrity author Matthew Kenney, who started Manhattan’s sophisticated Pure Food & Wine.
 Her vegan cheese plate includes dollops of smoked pecan, macadamia nut, and herbed cashew cheese, served with fig chutney, grain mustard, walnut “honey,” seasonal fruits, and crostini.
 While I enjoyed her cheeses with the crostini, I really enjoyed them spread on the freshest young butterhead lettuce I have seen outside of my own garden.

-At Café Gratitude’s two East Bay locations (Berkeley’s Gourmet Ghetto and Oakland’s Whole Foods near Lake Merritt) Executive Chef Dreux Ellis puts a new—raw and vegan—spin on old favorites.
+At Café Gratitude’s [formerly at] two East Bay locations, executive chef Dreux Ellis puts a new—raw and vegan—spin on old favorites.
 For example, a raw deep-dish pizza is made with Brazil nut parmesan and cashew ricotta cheese, as well as sundried tomato marinara, pesto, and olive tapenade on a “live” (dehydrated and heated no higher than 117° so it retains its enzymes) onion sunflower pizza crust.
 My favorite dish at Gratitude is a totally splurge-worthy vegan BLT with sautéed maple coconut bacon, romaine lettuce, sliced tomato, and avocado, served with a spicy chipotle aioli on an organic wheat bun.
 In this case, the cashew nacho cheese is made into a raw vegan mayonnaise (or aioli), which demonstrates nut cheese’s versatility in recipes.

 Everyone’s Invited to the Table…